 How resilient is your team?
 Solid data from a validated tool is the only way to know for certain.
 Axiom’s resilience screening tool gives leaders resilience data that will help predict the risk of turnover, associated costs, and productivity losses within an organization.

-To explore actionable strategies for enhancing employee resilience and leadership effectiveness, watch our recent webinar with Drs.
+To explore actionable strategies for enhancing employee resilience and leadership effectiveness, watch our webinar Bounce Back Stronger: Resilience Training for the Modern Workforce with Drs.
 Kertay and Cherry.
-For insights on maintaining resilience through the holiday season, tap the link below.
+For insights on maintaining resilience through the holiday season, watch our winter webinar Under Pressure: The Hidden Health Dangers of the Holidays.

 Cain Boney is a contributor to Axiom Medical’s blog.
 With a career dedicated to writing about the workplace, Cain focuses on how employee well-being affects organizational success and sustainability in the long term.